jpfairbanks/hpc6220/writeup.md

 # Process based parallelism using Multiprocessing
-In order to expand the accessability of parallel algorithms my project creates some basic primatives for parallel algorithms in Python and analyzes the performance of those primatives.
+In order to expand the accessibility of parallel algorithms my project creates some basic primitives for parallel algorithms in Python and analyzes the performance of those primitives.
 We will discuss how one can access parallelism in Python and how these constraints make certain algorithmic and design choices an imperative for the parallel programmer in Python.